 7. Last, but not least …

 Sometimes, it’s the little things.
-For instance, Presbyterian Medical Center in Charlotte had a talent show on the front lawn this spring where team members belted out their favorite songs while colleagues munched on a free barbecue or vegan lunch.
+For instance, Presbyterian Medical Center in Charlotte had a talent show on the front lawn this spring where team members belted out their favorite songs while colleagues enjoyed a free barbecue or vegan lunch.
 “I have a lot of friends who are nurses,” Moore said.
 “They don’t see things like this.”